gullerya/object-observer/docs/security.md

 ## Supported Versions

-**Latest 2 major** versions are supported and will have a security issues resolved as their minor fixes.
+**At least 2 latest major** versions will have a security patches provided.

 ## Reporting a Vulnerability